A-Sathya07/Mean-and-Variance/README.md

+Date : 29.01.2026
-#  Mean and variance of a discrete  distribution
+                                                               # 1. Mean and variance of a discrete  distribution

 # Aim :